 To Wrap Things Up

 Panic attacks, depression, and anxiety are complicated, multi-faceted problems that can be a tough nut to crack.
-Chiropractors in Anchorage do not want to imply that chiropractic adjustments are the cure for these ailments, however, we do want people to know that chiropractic care can help.
+Chiropractors do not want to imply that chiropractic adjustments are the cure for these ailments, however, we do want people to know that chiropractic care can help.

 If you believe you might have depression or anxiety, please see a mental health professional first.
 If you are taking medications for these conditions, do not stop taking your medication.